someengineering/resoto.com/blog/2022/11-18-tagging-as-a-treat/index.md

 # highlight-end
 ```

-Check how many of these resources carry the correct tag by adding a condition that a tag with the key 'costcenter' exists:
+Next, you can check how many of these resources carry the correct tag by adding a condition that a tag with the key 'costcenter' must exist:

 ```bash title="add the condition that a tag with key 'costcenter' must exist"
 > search is(aws_ec2_volume) or is(aws_s3_bucket) and tags.costcenter != null | count